serverless/components/README.md

 Deploys an Instance of a Component.

+`--all` - Deploys all components found in sub directories.
+Very useful when working with multiple components.
 `--debug` - Lists `console.log()` statements left in your Component upon `deploy` or any action.

 #### `serverless remove`

 Removes an Instance of a Component.

+`--all` - Removes all components found in sub directories.
+Very useful when working with multiple components.
 `--debug` - Lists `console.log()` statements left in your Component upon `remove` or any action.

 #### `serverless info`